wfzirk/Sun-Font-Utility/README.md

 A basic FontForge command is.
 	fontforge  -script pythonscript.py ...params….
 Most of the function names should be self explanatory, however some variable  names may not be quite so obvious.

+The order of running the scripts is important.
+They should be executed in the following order:
+	kmn2csv, sfd2csv, csv2svg – other files in any order.. bfZip last
+	For language files:  kmn2csv and sfd2csv must have been run in English first langpri, csv2kmn csv2svg – other files in any order… bfZip last

 You can always contact me for an explanation of the code.

 BackFont Procedures: